 This is because the islands are small and with limited food and habitat, so natural selection saw smaller animals survive better over the generations.
-As a result, Shetland farmers bred smaller Shetland Sheepdogs to watch their wee cattle.
+As a direct result, Shetland farmers artificially selected for smaller Shetland Sheepdogs to watch their wee cattle.
 And so came the evolution of the "Toonie".

-In the 1800s, the people of the Shetland Islands found that they could make money by selling the cute, fluffy Toonie breed to rich tourists.
+By the 1800s, the people of the Shetland Islands found that they could make money by selling the cute, fluffy Toonie breed to rich tourists.
 To increase the appeal, they crossed their working Toonies with Pomeranians and possibly even Papillions and Corgis to achieve even smaller dogs that would make even cuter pets.

 The Modern Sheltie Breed

 But then things got political.
-Collie breeders began shunning the new Shetland Collies as "little mongrels" and calling for greater distinction between the two breeds.
+Collie breeders began shunning the new Shetland Collies as "little mongrels" and calling for greater distinction between them and Rough Collies.

 The Kennel Club quickly changed the breed name to Shetland Sheepdogs, even though the modern Sheltie breed is so evidently highly influenced by Rough Collie crosses.